Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 - Manage and configure network devices such a routers and switches
 - Check if ports are open and closed on a server.

-Telnet is sent in clear text so there is no encryption, if you would use it today anyone could grab your data your sending.
+Telnet is sent in clear text so there is no encryption, if you would use it today anyone could grab the data you're sending.
 It should not be used over the public internet.
 Telnet itself runs on port 23

 Telnet is een command line interface om te connecteren met servers, routers, etc. Als je connecteert met telnet met 1 van deze machines is het alsof je voor de machine zou zitten en rechtstreeks commands ingeeft.
 Telnet gebruikt TCP maar er is helaas geen security dus dit over het internet gebruiken is gevaarlijk.
 Telnet runt op port 23.